xiaoxindada/SGSI-build-tool/README_EN.md

 # SGSI-build-tool
 **Copyright (C) 2020 Xiaoxindada (2245062854@qq.com)
-Not for commercial use without my permission**
+No commercial use without my permission**

-# This tool will continue to be updated
+# This tool will be continously updated
-## This tool partly relies on:
+## This tool relies on:
 * Erfan GSIs Open source project: https://github.com/erfanoabdi/ErfanGSIs
 * MToolkot: https://github.com/Nightmare-MY
-* This Tool README.md Translated By @Priiiyo
+* Translation fixup by @JamieHoSzeYui
 * Thanks for the above list

-## Thanks Nine Rain Dream Boat https://github.com/rsyhan for help
+## Thanks rsyhan https://github.com/rsyhan for help

-***For some reasons, the open source format does not use folder upload, tar decompression is the source code, no package***
+***For some reasons, the tool is not posted opensource on github.
+Decompress the .tar on releases tab.***

-# Make sure to use the tool for the first time
+# Setting up the tool on Android
 ```
-installation apk
+Install the apk
-Put SGSI-build-tool.tar place ubuntu Installation folder home In the catalog
+Place SGSI-build-tool.tar in /home/ after ubuntu is installed
-use Linux Deploy installation Ubuntu arm64
+Use Linux Deploy and insatll Ubuntu Arm64
 ```

-# Use ssh enter ubuntu Execute commands later
+# After ssh into ubuntu, run the following commands
 ```
 su
 tar -xf SGSI-build-tool.tar
 cd SGSI-build-tool/10
 ```

-# The installation tool depends on the environment(Suggest hanging t)
+# Install binaries required by the tool(Wakelock recommended)
 ```
 ./setup.sh
 ```

-# manufacture SGSI:
+# Making sGSI:
 ```
-Put the flash package to tmp In folder
+Put the zip package into temp folder (tmp/)

-* manufacture A-only:./make.sh A
+* Make A-only:./make.sh A
-* manufacture AB:./make.sh AB
+* Make AB:./make.sh AB
-* Can also be used alone ./SGSI.sh A or ./SGSI.sh AB
+* You can also run ./SGSI.sh A or ./SGSI.sh AB
-If the original package is super.img Put super.img Place the tool root directory
+If the original firmware is dynamic (as in super.img format), unzip super.img and place at the tool's directory.
-Then use ./unpacksuper.sh Unpack and unpack it img Throw it to the tool directory and execute it directly ./SGSI.sh
+Then use ./unpacksuper.sh to unpack the super image.
+Pkace it to the tools subdirectory and then run ./SGSI.sh

-* Made by this tool SGSI It also supports dynamic partition model flashing super.img
+* MThis tool supports dynamic parititons flashing (make as super image?)
-use ./makesuper.sh Bale
+use ./makesuper.sh

-Patch1 Patch2 Needs to be packaged to vendor.img Put system vendor Package generation super.img Then swipe in then swipe in patch3 format data Can
+For dynamic phones, contents of Patch1 and Patch2 needs to be repacked manually if you wanna add it into vendor.
+Repack system and vendor, use makesuper.sh to generate super image, and then flash the super image and patch3 and format data.
+It should boot if procedures are correct.
-This tool only makes system.img section Patch Some need to be manually
+This tool only modifies system, you'll have to modify other partiions yourself.
-This tool is a semi-automatic tool, because some processing automation is not ideal and changeable, so manual is better.
-If you don’t know how to deal with these things, you can just not process them and make them directly.
+This tool is a semi-automatic tool, because not all processes are ideal to be automated as they vary.
+If you're not familiar with their workaround, you can also skip it.
-Finished product output in SGSI Folder and then manually made Patch1 2 3 Can
+SGSI output is in SGSI Folder.
+You should make patch1 patch2 and patch3 manually after that.
 ```

-# This tool packs and unpacks scripts
+# Unpack and repack scripts used in tool
 ```
 * img Unpack: makeimg2.sh unpackimg.sh(Can be used alone Support any partition to pack and unpack)
 * super.img Unpack: makesuper.sh unpacksuper.sh
 * boot.img Unpack: makeboot.sh unpackboot.sh
-* dat/br Generate: img2sdat.sh simg2sdat.sh
+* dat/br unpack / repack: img2sdat.sh simg2sdat.sh
-* Unzip img of apex: apex.sh (apex Flat)
+* extract apex of image: apex.sh (apex flattening)
 * Partial deodex: bin/oat2dex/deodex.sh
 * ozip Decrypt: oppo_ozip
 ```

-# This tool recommends the required memory space:30G

-**Cleanup tool to perform more directory rm.sh Can**
+# At least 30GB is recommended for this tool.

+**You can run ```rm.sh``` to cleanup tool (Delete staging directories).**

-**If you want to donate me please feel free QQ Group:967161723**
+**If you want to donate me please feel free ***

+***QQ Group:967161723**